Dingyang-Zuo-1158919/MSA_Project/README.md

 The project is a web application built on .NET8 as backend and React(TypeScript) as frontend that allows users to upload, share, and manage scenic  photographs.
 It includes functionalities for user authentication, scenery management, and collection tracking.

 ## One Thing I am Very Proud Of
-One of the things that I feel proud of is the strategy for image data storage and transfer I developed.
+One of the things that I feel very proud of is the strategy for manipulating image data I developed.

-After encountering several challenges, I successfully implemented a method to store image data as byte[] in the database.
+Initially I set image data as byte[] in backend, set image data as Blob in frontend and transfer image data to byte[] via controller in backend.
+But it never works.
+After encountering 8 hours' attempts, trying to transfer the image data into different format and trying to use azure blob to store image file but all with fail results, I successfully implemented a method.
 I adapted DTOs to receive image data as files from the frontend and converted them into byte[] on the backend.
-Additionally, I ensured smooth transfer of image data as byte[] from the backend to the frontend, where it is converted into URLs for display.
+I made smooth transfer of image data as byte[] from the backend to the frontend, where it is converted into URLs for displaying.

 ## Implemented Features